ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 We can improve our learning ability by using scientifically backed approaches.
 But science speaks to the *average subject*, and to none of us in particular.
 We should understand the fundamentals behind learning, start with general recommendations and experiment to find what works for *us*.

 It is also better to be practical rather than optimal.
-If we can sustain a reasonably effective learning strategy, there is no need to push for the last 5% at the risk of burnout.
+If we can sustain a reasonably effective learning strategy, there is no need to push for the last 5%, risking burnout.
 In other words, whether we enjoy a given style of learning is an important factor.

 # Fundamentals
 In this section, we cover the fundamentals of effective learning.
 We discuss important mental states, learning processes, procrastination, and health.

 ## Focused vs Diffuse Thinking

-There are two primary brain modes, focused and diffuse, that we alternate to learn effectively.
+There are two primary learning modes - focused and diffuse.

-First, we focus on the material.
-After we have thoroughly familiarized ourselves with the topic, we can make use of the diffuse mode of thinking.
+First, we focus on the information.
+The goal is to learn the facts and identify key takeaways.
+The pieces do not have to form a perfect picture yet, or provide deep insight, but we should become closely familiar with the material.

-In diffuse mode, we let our brains wander, rather than focus on anything specific.
-The free flow of information allows our brain to think more creatively and make new connections.
-This way, we deepen our understanding of the material and improve retention.
-The importance of diffuse thinking is backed by research, and there is also a lot of anecdotal evidence, where scientists get their *aha* moments during routine activities, like taking a walk.
+After a focused session, it is useful to enter the diffuse mode.
+That is, we let our brains wander, rather than focus on anything specific.
+The free flow of information in this state allows our brains to make new connections and, as a result, think more creatively.
+We can deepen our understanding, improve retention and break through when we are stuck.
+The importance of diffuse thinking is backed by research, and there are famous examples of scientists getting *aha* moments, when taking a walk or a bath.

+The two modes are used in alternation.
+Most of the study session (~80%) should be spent in focused mode, since as fun as diffuse mode can be - we simply cannot afford to reinvent all of knowledge or delve deeply into every idea.

 ## Chunking
-A chunk is a unit of information that we consolidate through repeated exposure or practice.
+A chunk is a unit of information that we consolidate through repeated exposure and practice.
 It is a neural pathway that encodes an idea or an action.

 There are three key steps in creating a useful chunk.